4 Systems of Bronfenbrenner Ecological Model of Human Development

 Mesosystem in Bronfenbrenner ecological theory of development

-According to a majority of research, first year after the divorce has devastating effects on children and negatively affect their wellness.
-The next years after it would reveal or it would enhance the probability of stable and agreeable interactions within the family.
+According to a majority of research, the first year after the divorce has devastating effects on children and negatively affects their wellness.
+The next years after it would reveal or would enhance the probability of stable and agreeable interactions within the family.
 These transitions are external and internal as well.
 External transitions are parent’s death or other environmental contingencies or natural disasters.
 Internal transitions include physiological disabilities or other diseases.
 Historical influences also impact the development negatively and depend on how a family or child responds to such stressors.

-Hence according to bronfenbrenner ecological model of human development theory, development is not explained by a single factor’s contribution thus it’s neither controlled by environmental factors nor determined by inner dispositions.
+Hence according to Bronfenbrenner’s ecological model of human development theory, development is not explained by a single factor’s contribution thus it’s neither controlled by environmental factors nor determined by inner dispositions.
 People are products and also the producers of their environments, so both people and their environments form a network that affects their development.